How to install a Lightroom preset: a complete step-by-step guide

 Install presets in Lightroom CC (cloud-based application)

-If you work with the "Lightroom" app without the Classic suffix (the modern one, connected to Creative Cloud), the process is even faster because you import from the panel itself.
-This method applies to Lightroom CC 2018 v1.3 or higher:
+If you're working with the "Lightroom" app without the Classic suffix (the modern version, connected to Creative Cloud), the process is even faster because you import directly from the panel.
+This method applies to Lightroom CC 2018 v1.3 or later.

 1. Have the downloaded ZIP file handy and extract it to any folder.